Tour Length

 A Safari Behemoth

 In some ways, Kenya rates as the best country for safaris in Africa.
 That is a contentious statement and many would argue that Tanzania should be given that title.
-Whichever way you go, Kenya is undeniably a destination which will fulfill...
+Whichever way you go, Kenya is undeniably a destination that will fulfill...

 Nana is a travel writer and author of multiple guidebooks, including the Lonely Planet guides to Africa, Zambia & Malawi and South Africa.

-Kenya’s stunning landscapes include rainforest, beaches, deserts and mountains, but it’s the first class wildlife watching that keeps so many visitors flocking back.
+Kenya’s stunning landscapes include rainforest, beaches, deserts and mountains, but it’s the first-class wildlife watching that keeps so many visitors flocking back.
 Not only is it one of the best places in Africa to see the Big Five,...